IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 ## Usage for UID2 Sharers

-A UID2 sharer is any participant that wants to share UID2s with another participant.
-Advertisers and data providers can share UID2s with other authorized UID2 sharing participants via Snowflake.
-For details, see [UID2 Sharing: Overview](../sharing/sharing-overview).
+A UID2 <Link href="../ref-info/glossary-uid#gl-sharing-participant">sharing participant</Link> is a company that either has agreed to comply with the UID2 Participation Policy or fits within one of the authorized exceptions, as stated in [Legal Requirements for UID2 Sharing](../getting-started/gs-sharing.md#legal-requirements-for-uid2-sharing), and that takes part in sharing, either as a sender or a receiver, to share UID2s with another participant.

-A Sharing participant must encrypt [raw UID2s](../ref-info/glossary-uid#gl-raw-uid2) into [UID2 tokens](../ref-info/glossary-uid#gl-uid2-token) before sending them to another participant.
+Advertisers and data providers can share UID2s with other authorized UID2 sharing participants via Snowflake: they can encrypt [raw UID2s](../ref-info/glossary-uid#gl-raw-uid2) into [UID2 tokens](../ref-info/glossary-uid#gl-uid2-token) and then send them to another participant (tokenized sharing).

 >IMPORTANT: The UID2 token generated during this process is for sharing only&#8212;you cannot use it in the bid stream.
 There is a different workflow for generating tokens for the bid stream: see [Tokenized Sharing in the Bid Stream](../sharing/sharing-tokenized-from-data-bid-stream.md).

-The following scenarios support UID2 sharing:
+The following activities support UID2 sharing:

 - [Encrypt Tokens](#encrypt-tokens)
 - [Decrypt Tokens](#decrypt-tokens)